We are reader-supported. Links on our site may earn us a commission. More about us

 • Frequency response: 50 Hz – 20 kHz

-Shure SM7B dynamic vocal studio microphone
+Shure SM7B vocal microphone

-The SM7B is amongst the most popular dynamic microphones when it comes to vocals.
 Like many other Shure microphones, the SM7B is a workhorse that you can use in a wide variety of different applications.
+However, its popularity amongst vocalists is due to its incredibly flat frequency response.

 What I like